lamnhan066/conditional_trigger/README.md

 /// List of version that allow the app to remind the in-app review. final List<String> remindedVersions;

-/// If true, it'll keep asking for the Case on each new version (and satisfy with all the above Case).
+/// If true, it'll keep asking for the ConditionalTrigger on each new version
-/// If false, it only requests for the first time the Case are satisfied. final bool keepRemind;
+/// (and satisfied with all the above ConditionalTrigger).
+If false, it only requests
+/// for the first time the ConditionalTrigger are satisfied. final bool keepRemind;

 /// Debug